hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo/tutorial-site/content/optimistic-update-mutations.md

 ---
 title: "Optimistic UI updates after mutations"
+metaTitle: "Optimistic UI updates after mutations | GraphQL React Apollo Tutorial"
+metaDescription: "We will use the Apollo Client Optimistic Response to perform UI updates after a GraphQL mutation"
 ---

 We can notice that there is a lag when users create a todo.